vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

-# 📘 Data Science Project
+# 📘 Interacting with Llama Stack via Workbench

-Welcome to the foundation of our adaptive learning platform, Canopy AI!
-To build smart, scalable AI solutions for students and educators, we use **Red Hat OpenShift AI**—a powerful, enterprise-grade platform for developing, deploying, and managing AI and machine learning workloads on Kubernetes.
+Now that we’ve deployed the Llama Stack and verified it’s up and running, it’s time to get hands-on.

+In this section, we’ll launch a Workbench on Red Hat OpenShift AI to spin up a Code Server environment.
+This gives us a powerful, browser-based IDE where we can run Python notebooks and start interacting with the Llama Stack programmatically.

+You’ll use this environment to:

+- Explore Llama Stack’s API
+- Send test prompts directly from a notebook
+- Understand how the backend handles requests from your frontend

+By the end of this section, you'll have a better grasp of how to integrate Llama Stack into your own workflows and applications — and set the stage for more advanced use cases.

 1. Login to OpenShift AI.
 The link and the credentials will be provided by your instructor.
-You’ll see there are already two Data Science Projects created for you.

-2. Click on the <USER_NAME>-canopy project.
-This project will be the place where we start experimenting, testing and building our Canopy AI!
+You’ll see `<USER_NAME>-canopy` project there.

-3. Let's create a workbench!
+2. Let's create a workbench!
 A workbench is your integrated web-based development environment hosted inside OpenShift AI.
-Click `Create a Workbench`.
+Click on the `<USER_NAME>-canopy` project, then click `Create a Workbench`.
 OpenShift AI Dashboard is pretty intuitive, isn't it? :)

    Select a name you want, could be something like `<USER_NAME>-canopy` 🌳